Young Artists Program

 Every child deserves opportunities for creative expresssion that give them a voice.
 Thousands of students in Linn and Benton County no longer have the option of taking visual or performance art classes in their schools.
-Support for this outreach comes from funding sources also “at-risk” due to year-to-year variability.
+Support for this outreach comes from funding sources with year-to-year variability.

-Since 2008, funding for Youth from High Risk Situations to receive arts experiences was provided by a Maureen Ovregaard and her family.
+From 2008-2016, funding for the Young Artist Program was provided by Maureen Ovregaard and her family.
 She gave an annual gift of $45,000 through a living trust that ended with her passing in Spring 2016.

 Donors who wish to remain anonymous have made a Three-Year Match Gift.
 Every individual donation up to $500 will be MATCHED dollar-for-dollar, up to $5000.
 Make a difference, and double your DONATION TODAY.
 Please consider making your donation part of a 3-year pledge.